pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 ## Conclusion

-We've all learned a lot together!
+We learned a lot together!
 Too much in fact.
 This is us now:

 ![rust standard library traits](../assets/jason-jarvis-stdlib-traits.png)